Residential Neighborhoods of Greensburg, PA 15601

 Each Greensburg neighborhood has its own distinct character.
 The residential neighborhoods contain primarily larger, older homes that often feature unique architectural detail and a construction quality that equals or exceeds that of most new developments.
 Families and older individuals represent the core population in the residential neighborhoods, while younger professionals and college students often choose to live downtown.
+If you are looking to move to Greensburg, give our office a call and we can assist you in your search and point out all the amenities Greensburg has to offer!

 Academy Hill is located north of downtown Greensburg and is one of Greensburg’s most identifiable neighborhoods.
 The Academy Hill Neighborhood Association plans several seasonal public events, such as the Backyard & Garden Tour in the spring and the Ghost Tour at Halloween.
 This collection of 250 homes is rich in significant and historic architecture, which led to Academy Hill’s designation as a Historic District in 1999.